Getting started with Nextflow¶

 TIMESTAMP DURATION RUN NAME STATUS REVISION ID SESSION ID COMMAND

-Query the process, hash, and script using the -f
+Query the process, hash, and script using the -f option for the most recent run:

 Execution cache and resume¶